A Beginner’s Guide To Ebay

 Keeping the ball rolling.

 Use that money to restock your inventory!
-Thrift shops, yard sales, flea markets… These are all great places to find ebay-worthy treasures.
+Thrift shops, yard sales, flea markets… These are all great places to find eBay-worthy treasures.

-Anytime you go anywhere, be on the look out.
-Not long ago, Gabriel brought home a big bag of hand-me-downs for.
-Someone who was cleaning out there storage stuff.
-Up to that point, I’d never sold clothes, and didn’t think I ever would, but hey, the clothes were free, so I could sell ‘em cheap.
+Anytime you go anywhere, be on the lookout.
+Not long ago, Gabriel brought home a big bag of hand-me-downs.
+Someone who was cleaning out their storage stuff.
+Until then, I’d never sold clothes and didn’t think I ever would, but hey, the clothes were free, so I could sell ‘em cheap.
 Worth a try, right?
 Much to my surprise, the first skirt I listed sold right away.

-I figure if it doesn’t sell this week, I’ll hit the relist button at a more ideal time.
+If it doesn’t sell this week, I’ll hit the relist button at a more ideal time.

 4 Comments